This Silent Sacrifice

 Vincent flinched, and Cloud felt it in his bones like the cold, cold slide of the Masamune between his ribs.

-Guilt thickened Cloud's tongue, choking up the words of apology until they would not come.
+Guilt thickened Cloud's tongue, choking off the words of apology until they would not come.
 It had always been like this for him.
 In the most important, most vital moments of his life, his words had failed him.
-When Reno was asking him if he cared whether Marline and Denzel lived or died, when Tifa was demanding to know if she, they, were more important than the past, when Zack was dying, dying, dying in his arms and he was like a useless windup toy repeating back the words thrown at it.
+When Reno was asking him if he cared whether Marline and Denzel lived or died, when Tifa demanded to know if she, they, were more important than the past, when Zack was dying, dying, dying in his arms and he was like a useless windup toy repeating back the words thrown at it.

 And then the moment for forgiveness had passed, and Vincent's metal hand loosened, falling off Cloud's arm like the flesh had turned into something repulsive.